Steve Lavin: Philanthropy

-Lavin has participated in and been involved with numerous organizations and charities throughout Lavin's coaching career.
+Lavin has participated in and been involved with numerous organizations and charities throughout his coaching career.
 Such charities include the Jimmy V Foundation, Make-A-Wish Foundation, United Service Organization, Special Olympics, City of Hope, Coaches vs. Cancer, Pediatric Cancer Research Foundation, and Wounded Warriors.

 In an October 2010 ceremony with Anthony Butler, executive director of St. John's Bread & Life, and Steve Starker of BTIG Brokerage, Lavin made a $35,000, multi-year pledge to aid New York City's homeless and hungry.
 Lavin was honored in 2011 with The Johnny's Angel Award, celebrating his contributions to the Bread and Life Soup Kitchen.

 Lavin has been very active with The V Foundation for Cancer Research, where he has joined in numerous fundraising and awareness events.
 Lavin is part of The V Foundation President's Club, donating more than $50,000 to the organization.
 Other members of the leadership team are Duke's Mike Krzyzewski, Kentucky's John Calipari, and Michigan State's Tom Izzo.
 In addition, Lavin has been extremely involved with Coaches vs. Cancer, a foundation that Lavin has helped raise over $1.5 million for since 2010.